 There may also be clauses preventing your employee from making derogatory comments against you.
 Sometimes their solicitor will require that these are changed to mutual clauses, which may be in the interests of both parties where there has been a particularly difficult termination.

 We are an experienced Employment Team and all our solicitors are specialists in Employment Law.
-The practice will advise you fully on all the implications of offering a Settlement Agreement and will endeavour to ensure that the sum offered represents a fair amount and is not unfairly inflated by the employee’s solicitor.
+The practice will advise you fully on all the implications of providing a Settlement Agreement and will endeavour to ensure that the sum given represents a fair amount and is not unfairly inflated by the employee’s solicitor.
+This will enable you to deal with your employee dispute efficiently and quickly.

 Martin Searle Solicitors is the trading name of ms solicitors ltd, which is authorised and regulated by the Solicitors Regulation Authority, and is registered in England under company number 05067303.© 2021